 The Magic of Jojoba

-Jojoba seeds create a wax that Is very similar to the composition of natural skin oil.
-The seeds also contain simmondsins, an appetite suppressant, which explains why Native Americans used it to suppress hunger.
+Pregnant Native American women ate Jojoba seeds to help with childbirth.
+The seeds also contain simmondsins, an appetite suppressant, which explains why Native Americans used them to suppress hunger.

 The contents of this website are for informational purposes only and do not render medical or psychological advice, opinion, diagnosis, or treatment.
 The information provided through this website should not be used for diagnosing or treating a health problem or disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a medical or psychological problem, you should consult your appropriate health care provider.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Links on this website are provided only as an informational resource, and it should not be implied that we recommend, endorse or approve of any of the content at the linked sites, nor are we responsible for their availability, accuracy, or content.